open-physics-ed-org/modern-classical-mechanics/README.md

 ## ️ Build & Utility Scripts

-### New and Updated Scripts (2025)

-- **fix_notebook_image_paths.sh**: Normalizes all image paths in Jupyter notebooks, replacing any `../../images` references with `../images` for consistency and reproducibility.
-Run after moving or updating image directories.
-- **fix_youtube_thumbnails.sh**: Scans all notebooks and replaces local YouTube thumbnail image calls with the correct remote thumbnail URLs based on the video ID.
-Ensures that YouTube video previews always display correctly and are not overwritten by a local file.
-- **generate_chapters_index.sh**: Automatically generates `docs/chapter_index.md` with links to all chapter files (Markdown, PDF, DOCX) and lists all images and figures by week.
-Keeps the index up to date for easy navigation and reproducibility.

 All build and utility scripts are in the `scripts/` directory.
 Run any script with `bash scripts/<scriptname>.sh` from the project root.

 - **build_chapters.sh**: Converts all Jupyter notebooks in `notebooks/` to Markdown, PDF, and DOCX in `chapters/`.
 Fetches remote images and copies figures/images for reproducibility.